-In numerous patisseries in the village you will find a wide range of typical Nocciolini, small, crumbly biscuits similar to amaretti (almond macaroons), but hazelnut flavoured.
+In numerous patisseries in the village you'll find a wide range of typical Nocciolini, small, crumbly biscuits similar to amaretti (almond macaroons), but hazelnut flavoured.
 Still produced following ancient recipes, they are recognized by the Lombardy region as a "traditional agricultural and food product".
-The local confectioners' original recipe is secret but you can try these alternative homemade Nocciolini: mix 200 g hazelnut flour, 200 g sugar and one spoon white flour; add 8 egg whites beaten stirring gently to keep them from deflating.
-Place small heaps of the mixture on the baking tray and bake until they come out dry.
+After 15 years, the production of Vespetrò liqueur has begun again.
+The original recipe was perfected by the pharmacist Scannagatta from Canzo based on the one he prepared for Napoleon's soldiers in the 19th century.
+Made from aromatic herbs the liqueur is typically dark yellow and is to be enjoyed after meals.

 We continue by flanking the lake and then take the road on the left towards Pusiano.
-The road descends, offering us views of another small Brianza lake, Lake Pusiano (photo 6), with its picturesque, privately owned Cypress island, a place rich in history, declared site of cultural interest.
+The road descends, offering us views of another small Brianza lake, Lake Pusiano (photo 6), with its characteristic Cypress Island.
 At the traffic lights we turn right onto state road SS639 towards Erba.
-The road crosses the town of Pusiano, presenting us with Palazzo Beauharnais (15th-16th century), preceded by a public park completed by Eugène de Beauharnais, Napoleon's stepson and viceroy of Italy.
+The road crosses the town of Pusiano, presenting us with Palazzo Beauharnais (15th-16th century), preceded by a public park completed by